 Another fallacy, of course, is the “balance of nature” concept.
 There is no such thing.
 The life and death pendulum between predator and prey populations is always swinging one way or the other.
 Trying to create or attain someone’s idea of “balance” is a wholly arbitrary decision which requires intensive management and/or environmental manipulation to achieve.

 The push for new wildlife corridors is based on the historic migration and dispersal patterns for large “native” ungulates such as bison, caribou, and elk.
-Sheep and cattle are also ungulates, but they don’t count because they are considered a non-native “invasive” species.
-It is a fact that un-managed wolves will kill off most of the prey species in a given habitat.
+It is a fact that un-managed wolves will kill off most of the prey species in a given habitat creating what is known as a “predator pit”.
 Ungulates such as elk historically withstood this predation pressure by leaving their summer ranges in the mountains and moving out onto windswept plains during the winter months.
-While human settlement and development can limit the ability of elk to migrate in large numbers to escape predation pressure from wolves, that limitation can be mitigated by two very different methods.
-Either open up their ranges by removing all obstacles in their way, or reduce the numbers of predators, i.e. wolves, by lethal control.
-The rewilding proponents want to open up ranges by reducing or taking over control of private property.
-This involves such things as conservation easements, which restrict how private land can be used, to actually purchasing properties, or if all else fails, regulating how private land may be used through legal and legislative channels.
+While human settlement and development can limit the ability of elk to migrate in large numbers to escape predation pressure from wolves, that limitation can be mitigated by only two methods.
+Either open up their ranges by removing all obstacles in their way, or manage the numbers of predators.
+REWILDING advocates want to open up ranges by reducing and eventually eliminating private property.
+The initial strategy involves such things as conservation easements, purchasing private land, or if all else fails, regulating how private land may be used through legal and legislative channels.